kristenvaccaro/human-ai/assignments.md

 ## Final Exam

 A final exam will evaluate your understanding of the material for the entire quarter.
 It will consist of both multiple choice questions -- similar to the quiz questions -- and open-ended responses.
+The final exam time is assigned by the university; if you need a conflict exam, please contact myself and the TA.